-The crofting system came into being a long time ago to help people get access to land to farm while assisting with property and land improvements this enabled many, often poor people, and soldiers coming back from World War I and II to get a place to live, and a farm to work.
+The crofting system as we now know it came into being over a 100 years ago, with the the Crofters' Holdings Act of 1886, aimed to help people get access to land to farm while assisting with property and land improvements this enabled many, often poor people, and soldiers coming back from World War I and II to get a place to live, and a farm to work.

 In the past most crofters lived in houses, or crofts, that were legally part of the croft.
 Today most croft properties are now on parcels of land that have been de-crofted so that people can buy these properties with a mortgage just like any other home.
 Houses legally called a croft and that are on land that has not been de-crofted are not eligible for mortgages, although loans can be taken out to buy the land and property.

 We live on a very small croft, the house is on a parcel of land that has been de-crofted and the land, around 1.2 acres is croft land.
 Over the 10 years we have lived on our small croft we have never asked for grants for improvements to the land – having no commercial ambitions with such a small piece of land we have focused on improving the area by planting over 450 trees (as small whips, plants that are 2-3 years old grown from seed or cuttings by a commercial nursery) to encourage wildlife, insects, bats and birds.
 We have added hundreds of metres of fencing to protect our live stock that consists of ducks, chickens and Kunekune pigs.
-All our animals are kept as pets, although the odd cockerel has ended up in the pot.
+All our animals are now kept as pets.

 It has been very enjoyable hatching our own chickens and ducks from eggs, and adopting and raising our Kunekune pigs from birth.
-We have three pet pigs, mum Gretel, and two boys – Buddy and Geordie.
+We have raised and looked after three pigs, Gretel (mum) and two boys – Buddy and Geordie.
 I hope you enjoy seeing our pictures of our animals, and photographs taken of animals on crofts nearby.

 While we do not have a big enough area of land to keep other livestock, our neighbours do have large crofts of over 100 acres and we get the pleasure of seeing young lambs and cattle, newly born, in the fields surrounding us, and in some cases get to help raise the orphan lambs when our neighbour asks for assistance in looking after them when he is away.
 We also do not need to make commercial decisions on sending animals to the market for sale, for meat, or due to old age.